visserle/AnkiOps/README.md

 uv tool install ankiops
 ```

-2. **Initialize AnkiOps**: Make sure that Anki is running, with Anki(Ops)Connect enabled.
+2. **Initialize AnkiOps**: Make sure that Anki is running, with AnkiOpsConnect enabled.
 Run `ankiops init` in an empty collection directory.
-AnkiOps creates a Git repository, `.ankiops.db`, the `note_types/` folder, and recommended configurations for VS code.
+AnkiOps creates a Git repository, `.ankiops.db`, the `note_types/` folder, and recommended configurations for VS Code.
 The tutorial flag further creates a sample Markdown deck.

 ```bash
 cd my-collection